 We promote and encourage positive relationships to develop between children and educators offering ongoing comfort and reassurance.

-What does a typical day in the Green Room look like?
+What does a typical day in the Ladybug Room look like?

 Sleeps are given to children when they need them as suited to their individual needs and routines.

 Breakfast is served to children between 7:30am - 8:15am

 Indoor/Outdoor program based on children’s interest and room plan

 Transition group time (songs and books)

 The Bumble Bee Room offers an age-appropriate program that facilitates all areas of children’s development with stimulating learning experiences based on the children’s interests.

 We offer flexibility within routines and transitions, developing children’s independence and self-help skills, establishing a positive sense of self worth.